oguzhanakan0/good-blast-api/README.md

 Then, navigate to the [Postman Desktop Agent](https://www.postman.com/downloads/postman-agent/) and open `docs/Good Blast 3 API.postman_collection.json` file to test the API.

+### Postman Collection
+You can read descriptions of endpoints on welcome page when you click on **Good Blast 3 API** on the left navigation bar.
+You can also see **example** responses when you expand each endpoint.

 > Note: Update `Variables` to see API results for different users/tournaments.

 ### Testing